 Planting these at the beginning of the season can give your crops a good head-start, though it is important to note that resistance is not the same thing as immunity – even resistant plants may still be susceptible to infection.

-Fungicides available to home gardeners that are known to be effective against this disease include chlorothalonil, available from Tractor Supply as Bonide Fung-onil Concentrate, and mancozeb, available from Bonide via Amazon as Mancozeb Flowable with Zinc Concentrate.
+A fungicide available to home gardeners that is known to be effective against this disease is chlorothalonil, available from Tractor Supply as Bonide Fung-onil Concentrate.

 You should apply the fungicide four to six weeks before you expect to harvest your tomatoes, so be sure to check the maturation rates for the cultivars you have planted.

 Another application may be required if you will be harvesting your tomatoes in the fall.

 Anthracnose is a very common disease that can infect the leaves, fruit, and flowers of a large variety of plants.